Honest CBD OPS Review: Pros & Cons (July 2021)

 About the Company: CBD OPS

-CBD OPS is a small CBD oil company founded in 2018 by police officer Kris Liberty.
+CBD OPS is a small CBD oil company founded in 2018 by police officer Chris Liberty.
 A U.S. Navy veteran who served three tours in the Persian Gulf, Liberty became a police officer in Tennessee after returning home.

+He turned to CBD to relieve anxiety and panic attacks and decided to start his own CBD brand after seeing positive results.
 What makes CBD OPS different from most CBD companies is that it focuses specifically on first responders and veterans.
 That’s why its CBD products are free of THC to avoid a positive drug test.

-CBD Terminology
+CBD Glossary

 • Hemp: cannabis variety with high CBD and low THC levels (no more than 0.3%).